 - It would technically be possible to collapse

-br_ifinto a single construct but there are optimisations that you can do for the latter that aren’t possible with the former, so we’d just end up converting it back later on.
-I might actually do this later since it means that we can focus optimisation on just a single place (so if we get a two-target
+br_ifinto a single construct but there are optimizations that you can do for the latter that aren’t possible with the former, so we’d just end up converting it back later on.
+I might actually do this later since it means that we can focus optimization on just a single place (so if we get a two-target

 br_tableas input we generate code as good as for a